SoftwareAG/c8y-docs/content/datahub/integrating-datahub-with-other-products-bundle/integration-trendminer.md

 * TrendMiner can leverage historical data of the {{< product-c8y-iot >}} platform without adversely affecting the Operational Store of the platform. {{< product-c8y-iot >}} DataHub offloads for that purpose the data from the Operational Store to a data lake.
 * TrendMiner offers a time-series visualization interface and operational monitoring, both relying on live data from the {{< product-c8y-iot >}} platform. {{< product-c8y-iot >}} DataHub provides for that purpose a live view on recent data in the Operational Store of the platform.
 * {{< product-c8y-iot >}} DataHub unifies the data access layer so that TrendMiner can access historical as well as live data by querying a single view.
-* {{< product-c8y-iot >}} DataHub ensures that the layout of that table meets the query needs of TrendMiner, i.e., the data is in a relational and flattened format, not in a document-based format as in the Operational Store.
+* {{< product-c8y-iot >}} DataHub ensures that the layout of that table meets the query needs of TrendMiner, that is, the data is in a relational and flattened format, not in a document-based format as in the Operational Store.

 The following diagram illustrates the high-level concepts of the integration between {{< product-c8y-iot >}} DataHub and TrendMiner.